Skip to content

 Suppers are kept small enough that the table can hold the conversation, which means we cannot host everyone every time.
 We rotate.
 We invite based on who is doing meaningful work and who is ready to be in the room.
 If that sounds like you, apply — we want to know you.

-The Arc — 06.2 —
+— 06.2 —

-★ Ask for an invitation
+Ask for an invitation

-Ask to come to the next Supper.
+Apply to Join to the next Supper.

 Tell us a little about you, the community or work you'd be representing at the table, and what you're paying attention to right now.
 We answer every message personally.